Adrian-ms1101/sql-data-warehouse-project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify moreover share this project with proper attribution.

 #### <img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/a588f8dd-5cd5-451b-b358-c638ee755464" /> About me
 Hi Folks!
 I'm Adrian Martinez.
-Currently, I am a Business Analytics creating SQL scripts, ETL's Apache Airflow with python, based on Cloud SQL,  Big Query and even On-Premise to improve all the tasks in the area.
+Currently, I am a Business Analytics creating SQL scripts, ETL's Apache Airflow with python, based on Cloud SQL,  Big Query and even On-Prem to improve all the tasks in the area.
 My goal is becoming a full Data Engineer, so this is my firts personal data warehouse project.